-Nightmare Fuel: The 11th Chapter - literally the final area.
+Nightmare Fuel: The entirety of the game as a whole, but especially the 11th Chapter - literally the final area.
 Falling from the platforms (though not lethal this time) and the cutscenes of traveling between portals just give you breath-stopping creeps.

 Gabriel's murder of his own wife and Claudia under the influence of the Devil Mask counts too.
 Being mind-controlled to do something so horrific?